nbanho/npi_effectiveness_first_wave/README.md

-This repository provides data and code for the paper on ``Estimating the effects of non-pharmaceutical interventions on the number of new infections with COVID-19 during the first epidemic wave''.
+Data and code from the paper "Estimating the effects of non-pharmaceutical interventions on the number of new infections with COVID-19 during the first epidemic wave" by Banholzer et al.

+*Structure of the repository*:
-- A preprocessed data file is in the `data` folder.
+- A preprocessed data file is in the `data/data_preprocessed.csv`.
-- The model code can be found in `models/sim-g.stan`.
+- The Stan model code is in `models/sim-g.stan`.
 - The default model can be run with `run_base.r`.
-- All models for the sensitivity analysis are run with `robustness-checsk\run_rc.r`.
+- All models for the sensitivity analysis can be run with `robustness-checsk\run_rc.r`.
-- After running the model(s), the results can be analyzed with `analysis.Rmd`.
+- After running the model(s), the results presented in the paper can be reproduced with `analysis.Rmd`.
-- A comparison with a similar study is included and can be run and analyzed with `robustness-checks/comparison_with_brauner.rmd`.
+- A comparison with a similar study is included and can be run and reproduced with `robustness-checks/comparison_with_brauner.rmd`.